Pasuruan–Kalisat–Banyuwangi railway: Pasuruan–Kalisat segment

-Kalisat–Banyuwangi segment
+Kalisat–Ketapang segment

 The difficulty of transporting agricultural products from the Banyuwangi region, which is an isolated area and surrounded by steep hills that can't be traversed by village roads or cart paths, has resulted in Staatsspoorwegen (SS) offering trains as a solution for transporting agricultural products from this region.
 The Government support the plan was implemented with the publication of the General Plan for Railways on Java Island on 12 October 1893.
 The Kalisat–Banyuwangi railway line was one of the priorities in the plan.

 Right after the construction of the Kalisat–Panarukan railway line, in 1897, the line to Banyuwangi was built.
 On 31 December 1898, the government issued a regulation that became the basis for the construction of this line.
 This route was built through the mountains, crossing two tunnels, and has a fairly deep bridge in the Garahan–Mrawan section.
 On 10 December 1902, the 30-kilometer segment from Kalisat to the Mrawan Tunnel was completed.
 The line to Banyuwangi was then completed on 2 February 1903, marking the full opening of the line to public service by the SS.

 Although the operation of this line is now a "main line", this line was originally built by the SS as a branch/junction line (zijtak) because the main line of the eastern railway network was the Kalisat–Panarukan which was actually operationally changed the other way around.
 At the beginning of its operation, precisely on 27 February 1908, an earthquake struck Gumitir Mountains and Banyuwangi.
 As a result, a landslide occurred in the Mrawan railway tunnel, but it did not cause the hole in the tunnel to collapse.
 This allowed repairs to be carried out at the earliest up to five days later.

 Once the line opened, 3,000 families decided to settle along the tracks.
 This demonstrates the importance of the railway as an economic driver at that time.